 Using white Crayola Model Magic, create the structure to honor an unknown soldier.
 To create a marbled effect, lightly knead color from a Crayola Washable Marker into some white Model Magic.
 For a granite effect, add marker color and some aquarium gravel.
 Experiment with creating other stone looks.
 Dry.

 With Crayola Fine Tip Markers, write the inscription found on the tomb on white construction paper.
 Cut it out with Crayola Scissors.
 Attach it to the tomb with Crayola School Glue.

 On white construction paper, draw details of the memorial.
 For example, in the U.S. there are three marble slabs found on the Memorial Plaza in front of the Tomb, representing WW II, the Korean War, and the Vietnam War.

-Create a memorial wreath of flowers with Model Magic.
+Students create a memorial wreath of flowers with Model Magic.
 To create different colors, rub a marker on it and knead the color into the Model Magic.
-Continue this process several times to achieve the shade you wish.
+Continue this process several times to achieve the shade desired.
 Glue the wreath to a piece of round cardboard

 Place a recycled box on its side.
 Glue the watercolor painting inside the box.
 Glue the other parts of the memorial in place.
 Dry.